adaOctopus/plutus-mint-lock-unlock-dapp/HowToUse.md

 You need to have a cardano node up and running to do this, and remember to export the CARDANO_SOCKET_PATH inside this directory.

+### Approach one: Browser DAPP with lucid/meshJS/Nami/nextJS

+For this , check this repo https://github.com/tas2017/plutus-dapp-lucid